DSpace/DSpace/dspace/docs/DrumFeatures.md

 * LIBDRUM-679 - Added "Embargo List" page for administrators reporting all the embargoed bitstreams, and enabling CSV download for administrators.

+## Email Templates

+The email templates in "dspace/config/emails" have been modified to use the "dspace.shortname" property, in place of the "dspace.name" property, as the DRUM "dspace.name" value is too long to comfortably fit in email "Subject" lines and signatures.

 ## Submissions

 * LIBDRUM-675 - For default submission workflow: